 The Indigenous Youth Leadership Program consists of intensive experiential learning opportunities aimed at providing participants with the knowledge, skills and strategies necessary to prepare them to pursue academic goals and employment and to become catalysts for change through community development and multilateral cooperation regionally, nationally and internationally.

-The four pillars of the program include overseas exchanges, youth forums, internships and the United Nations seminars.
+The four pillars of the program include internships, the United Nations seminar, overseas exchanges, and youth forums.

-- The United Nations seminar will provide Indigenous youth with an annual opportunity for Indigenous youth to increase their knowledge on the United Nations programs, mechanisms and bodies; Canada’s role at the UN; and the Indigenous peoples participation in the UN systems.
-Each seminar begins with skills training on the United Nations, Indigenous peoples and key issues/priorities affecting Indigenous peoples.
-The seminar includes additional learning and hands-on experiences with key United Nations events such as the Permanent Forum on Indigenous Peoples annual meeting.
-Each participant is required to conduct research on issues/themes of interest and prepare a paper to be reviewed by peers.
+The United Nations seminar provides Indigenous youth with an annual opportunity to increase their knowledge on the United Nations programs, mechanisms and bodies; Canada’s role at the UN; and the Indigenous peoples participation in the UN systems.
+Each seminar begins with skills training on the United Nations, Indigenous peoples and key issues/priorities affecting Indigenous peoples globally.
+The seminar gives Indigenous youth the opportunity to learn by experiencing firsthand, key United Nations events such as the annual Permanent Forum on Indigenous Issues (PFII) meeting.
+Each participant is required to conduct research on issues/themes of interest and prepare a paper.
 A presentation of the paper is done by the youth in a public forum and/or is published and will be reviewed by peers.

 2017 cohort at UNPFII in New York City